bitsofcotton/p2/README.md

 2025/08/27 should work test.py, should break after this upload.
 2025/08/28-29 test python3 script series, we stop to upload here after this.
 2025/08/30 slept enough, return here to upload it's our rotten state head conclusion.
+2025/08/30 shrink source code not to be used.